 Hiking alone can be a spiritual and rejuvenating experience, but hiking with friends and sharing the experience can bring you closer together to form stronger bonds and create lasting memories.

 When was the last time you really concentrated on being truly present and in the moment?
 The beautiful simplicity of getting out into nature removes that barrier between you and the natural environment.
 Everything is up close and real.
 No filters, just nature.

 Challenge yourself and make it a goal this year to go for one hike a month.
 Your soul will thank you for it.

-Supplied by Nature and Nosh.
+All images and story supplied by Kylie Rae, Nature and Nosh.